Admitted International Graduate Admissions

 - Once you've registered for classes, you will get an email from the Office of Student Accounting, Billing, and Cashiering with your term bill.
 You can view your statement and pay your bill online.
 Generally Fall term bills are available in July and due in August, and Spring term bills are available in November and due in January.

-Check in with the Center for Global Services through RGlobal.
+Check in with Rutgers Global–International Student and Scholar Services through RGlobal.

 - Checking in through RGlobal is essential for ensuring your legal status in the United States and must be done immediately upon your arrival and before classes begin.
 To check in, you will need to scan and upload photos of your passport biographical page, visa page, and your I-20.

-Attend the International Student Orientation hosted by the Center for Global Services.
+Attend the International Student Orientation hosted by Rutgers Global–International Student and Scholar Services.

 - This is a mandatory program for all new international students at Rutgers.
 This orientation was designed to assist you in adjusting to your new life in the United States and at Rutgers, including valuable visa and immigration information, as well as all kinds of opportunities and resources now available to you.
 This is a great way for you to kick-start your social and professional network as you will meet other new students as well as returning students.